snapshot-labs/snapshot-strategies/src/strategies/multichain/README.md

 Here is an example of parameters:

-In the below example, the tokens on the three networks namely ethereum, polygon and bsc denotes combined voting power and block numbers on each chain is searched from a subgraph query.
+In the below example, the tokens on the three networks namely ethereum, polygon and bsc denotes combined voting power and block numbers on each chain are searched from a subgraph query.

 ```json